 The Auction Check Sheet

 Below you can see an example of an auction check sheet.
 The grade is located in the top right corner of the check sheet.
 You will notice that there is both a letter and a number grade.
 The number indicates the overall condition of the vehicle, while the letter shows you the interior grade.
 At the bottom right of the check sheet is the ‘car map’.
-The car map tells you information about the exterior of a Subaru Forester SG and where any problems are located.
+The car map tells you information about the exterior of a Celsior and where any problems are located.

 Additionally, the sheet contains information about the specs of the vehicle and any modifications (major or minor).
 The inspector may also write some additional notes about the car.